lfochamon/website/www/content/pages/aaai.md

 1. [**Constrained supervised learning**](#module-1), where we show generalization guarantees for constrained supervised learning based on new non-convex duality results and then use them to derive practical algorithms;
 2. [**Robust learning**](#module-2), where we leverage these advances to obtain robust learning algorithms capable of achieving better trade-offs between nominal and adversarial accuracy;
-3. [**Resilient constrained learning**](#module-3), where we develop techniques to automatically specify learning requirements and balance compromises between objective and requirements;
-4. [**Constrained reinforcement learning**](#module-4), where we develop a parallel theory for constrained RL, showing that it is strictly more expressive than unconstrained RL.
+3. [**Constrained reinforcement learning**](#module-3), where we develop a parallel theory for constrained RL, showing that it is strictly more expressive than unconstrained RL.

 Throughout the tutorial, we illustrate the effectiveness and flexibility of constrained learning in a diverse set of applications, such as *fairness*, *robust image classification*, *federated learning*, *learning under invariance*, and *safe RL*.
 Ultimately, this tutorial provides a general tool that can be used to tackle a variety of problems in ML and sequential decision-making.